cattleya17/patient-list-css-demo/README.md

 loadContent.js
 style.css

-as of now, only tested using chrome.
+as of now, only tested using chrome and firefox.